BU-git/rp16_serious_game/README.md

 ---

 The project is intended to help people living in deprived areas of Rotterdam. <br/>
 It is implementing GrowPath concept together with gamification principles to make it suitable for both kids and adults.<br/>
+Due to the fact that such families live in constant stress, they are unable to make long-term plans and fight their way out of their deprived situation.<br/>
+So, the main goal of the application is to help people to improve their life by developing healthy life habits via completing simple tasks one at a time under coach supervision.<br/>

 ---

+Using the application you can:
+- Assign tasks to the supervised families;
+- Control the progress of each task;
+- Personalize an approach to every family;
+- Make difficult process of getting back on track much easier.

+---

 List of technologies and frameworks used:
+- .NET Framework 4.5.1
 - ASP.NET MVC 6
+- Entity Framework 7
+- ASP.NET Identity 2.0
+- ES6 (JS)
+- ReactJS.NET
 - Semantic UI
-- ReactJS.NET
-- ES6
-- Entity Framework 7

 List of tools used:
-- Gulp
-- Dnx451
-- IIS 10
+- Kestrel
 - Npm
 - Bower
 - NuGet
+- Gulp

 ---